zzzeek/calchipan/README.rst

 Well let's just slow down there.
 The library here is actually working quite nicely, and yes, you can do a pretty decent range of SQL operations here, noting the caveats that **this is super duper alpha stuff I just started a week ago**.
-Many of the SQL operations that we take for granted will **perform pretty badly** (guide is below), so at the moment it's not entirely clear how useful this approach will really be - I have comprehensive tests for all the SQL operations implemented, but these are only rudimentary "does it work at all" tests - dealing with at most about six rows and just two tables.
-I've run some more real world ORM types of scripts and the performance is a little slow, but then again Pandas is not oriented towards manipulation of DataFrames in a CRUD-style way so for straight up SELECTs it may be quite useful for some people.
+Some SQL operations that we normally take for granted will **perform pretty badly** (guide is below), so at the moment it's not entirely clear how much speed will be an issue.
+There are comprehensive tests for all the SQL operations implemented, but these are only rudimentary "does it work at all" tests - dealing with at most about six rows and just two tables.
+I've run some more real world ORM types of scripts, and while the results are encouraging, handling SQLAlchemy's rather complex eager loading queries very nicely, the performance of some operations (particularly data mutations) are a little slow, but then again Pandas is not oriented towards manipulation of DataFrames in a CRUD-style way so for straight up SELECTs it may be quite useful for some people.